JoshuaWise/vapr/README.md

 resource.get(getHandler);
 resource.post(postHandler);

-// Although not common, you can also define a custom *method not allowed* handler resource.noSuchMethod(fn);
+// Although not common, you can also define a custom 'method not allowed' handler resource.noSuchMethod(fn);
 ```